pippim/pippim.github.io/programs/mserve.md

 Problems still exist using `curlftpfs` which hasn't been updated in 9 years.
-For example, go to *Location Music Tree* (main window) and select *View* Dropdown Menu, *View SQL Music Table* option, and then *Update Metadata* button.
+For example, go to *Location Music Tree* (main window) and select the *View* Dropdown Menu.
+Then select the *SQL Music Table* option, and then the
+*Update Metadata* button.
 All files with `#` in the name are reported as `2) Other Location`.
 As of September 6, 2023, these songs: